hudaAlamri/DSTC7-Audio-Visual-Scene-Aware-Dialog-AVSD-Challenge/README.md

       The test data is the rest of the official validation data.

 #### Official data set:
-The number of turs for the test set is smaller than the validation because they are not always full dialogs.
+The number of tunrs for the test set is smaller than the validation because they are not always full dialogs.

 |               |    Training    |  Validation   |     Test      |